Anonymous-techP/CryptoGrapher/CryptoGrapher/README.md

 We are the first to redefine pure-price cryptocurrency prediction as a graph learning problem, and we introduce a simple yet effective model, called CryptoGrapher, which utilizes graph attention layers to aggregate cross-asset information.

-On real-world cryptocurrency data, CryptoGrapher achieves state-of-the-art forecasting accuracy and investment performance compared to prior approaches.
-We hope these findings open a new research direction for pure-price cryptocurrency prediction and inspire further graph-based exploration in this domain.

 ## Architecture

 ![CryptoGrapher Pipeline](figures/Overview_CryptoGrapher.png)